 5. The five-star Special Enrollment Period

-If there is a Medicare Advantage plan with a five-star rating available in your service area, you can upgrade your coverage to the five-star plan.
+If a Medicare Advantage plan with a five-star rating is available in your service area, you can upgrade your coverage to the five-star one.

 6. The Special Enrollment Period for Medicare “Extra Help” programs